Jonah: A VeggieTales Movie: Critical response

-Based on 56 reviews collected by review aggregator website Rotten Tomatoes, 66% of critics have given the film a positive review, with an average rating of 5.86/10.
+Jonah: A VeggieTales Movie received positive reviews from critics.
+Based on 53 reviews collected by review aggregator website Rotten Tomatoes, 64% of critics have given the film a positive review, with an average rating of 5.9/10.
 The site's critics consensus reads, "Jonah teaches wholesome messages to children in a funny, bouncy package."
-At Metacritic, the film has a weighted average score of 58 out of 100 based on 20 critics, indicating "mixed or average reviews".
+At Metacritic, the film has a weighted average score of 58 out of 100 based on 20 critics, indicating "mixed or average" reviews.
 Bruce Fretts of Entertainment Weekly argued that despite its cheesy humor, it was saved by its "bouncy animation and catchy songs".

 Pete Croatto of the now-defunct Filmcritic.com praised the film as "a blast of educational energy", later citing it as an example of the surprises critics can find in viewing every film they can regardless of expected quality.

 Home media

-Jonah: A VeggieTales Movie was released on a two-disc DVD by Artisan on March 4, 2003.
+Jonah: A VeggieTales Movie was released on VHS and a two-disc DVD by Lionsgate under the label Artisan Entertainment on March 4, 2003.
 The release includes three different audio commentaries, one by the directors, one by the producer and animation director, and one featuring the directors acting as their respective characters Larry the Cucumber and Mr. Lunt.
 On the second disc, special features include six featurettes for the "Behind the Scenes" section, five featurettes for the "Music" section, five featurettes for the "Bonus Material" section, five featurettes for young audiences in the "Fun!" section, six trailers, and five Easter eggs.
 On March 8, 2011, Lionsgate released the film on Blu-ray, with most of the DVD's special features retained.

 The commentary featuring Larry and Mr. Lunt has received special praise from home media reviewers.
 Jeffrey Kauffman of Blu-ray.com stated that it "verges on the surreal and should be enjoyed by those who love Monty Python".
 David Blair of DVD Talk stated that it was "without a doubt the craziest, outright pointless, and most enjoyable commentary I've ever had the good fortune to hear", adding that he "found it substantially funnier than the movie itself".

-The film was reissued on DVD and Blu-ray for its 20th anniversary by Studio Distribution Services.
+The film was reissued on DVD and Blu-ray for its 20th anniversary by Universal Studios Home Entertainment.